 Bolivia | The standard VAT (IVA) rate is 13% under Article 15 of the VAT Law | |

-Botswana | The standard VAT rate is 14% | |
+Botswana | Since April 2023 the standard VAT rate is 14% | |

 Brazil | Brazil imposes a state tax equivalent to VAT (ICMS) This rate is imposed by each state and is subject to a limit set by the federal senate.
-The rates can vary from 17% to 20% (Rio de Janeiro). and the highest rate can typically reach 25%.
-A 12% rate is generally applied to B2C interstate transactions. | 7% |
+The rates can vary in the states from 17% to 18% (Rio de Janeiro has 20% as an exception). and the highest rate can typically reach 25%. | 7% |

 British Virgin Islands | There is no VAT in the British Virgin Islands. | |